 We can visit Aphrodite’s Rock (Petra tou Romiou) the birthplace of Aphrodite, where according to legend, the Goddess was born from the foam of the sea.

 We can visit, the ancient Kingdom of Kourion, which is placed on one of the most spectacular sites in the island, with extensive archaeological ruins including well-preserved mosaics.
 Its Greco-Roman theatre, built in the second century BC, is famous for its vistas of the Mediterranean Sea.
 Fully restored, the theatre is today used for musical and theatrical performances.
 Kourion is also renowned for its preserved mosaic floors in the House of Eustolios, the House of Achilles and the House of the Gladiators.

-Supplement for lunch and all entrance fees from: EUR 49.00 per person
+Supplement for lunch and any entrance fees from: EUR 45.00 per person

 The above supplement includes:

-- Light Lunch at a local tavern incl. drink package (soft drink/ water)
+- Lunch at a local tavern incl. drink package (soft drink/ water)